electropaultje/itho-daalderop-amber-firmware/README.md

 The device is based on ESPHome, this means it can be integrated in Home Assistant and can be used in automations.
 A user interface is available on the device itself through a browser.
 Because it is a closed firmware, it is not possible to adopt the device into the ESPHome Dashboard and adjust the configuration yourself.

-**Please be a advised that the Amber firmware version 2.29 has a bug which has the effect that the legionalla prevention schema is corrupted when writing values to the Amber.**
+**Please be a advised that the Amber firmware version 2.29 has a bug which has the effect that the legionalla prevention schema is corrupted when writing values to the Amber.
+Reading of the values does not alter the schema.**

 ## Connections